 - Test the button text and make it action oriented (ie: Get my quote)

-- Determine if you’re getting enough traffic to convert leads.
+- Determine if you’re getting enough traffic at your website to collect leads.

 Your website design, copywriting and forms might not be the only possible roadblocks to online lead attraction.
 Like sales, the lottery and dating, lead generation is a numbers game.
 The more numbers you have to work with, the greater your odds of winning.